jaijain96/k8s_experiments/notes/objects-in-kubernetes.md

 kubectl get pods --field-selector status.phase=Running
 ```

-Field selectors are essentially resource filters.
+`Field selector`s are essentially resource filters.

-You can use the `=`, `==`, and `!=` operators with field selectors
+You can use the `=`, `==`, and `!=` operators with `Field Selector`s
 (`=` and `==` mean the same thing).
-This kubectl command, for example, selects
+This `kubectl` command, for example,
-all Kubernetes Services that aren't in the default namespace:
+selects all Kubernetes `Service`s that aren't in the default `Namespace`:

 ```bash
 kubectl get services  --all-namespaces --field-selector metadata.namespace!=default
 ```

-Set-based operators (`in`, `notin`, `exists`) are not supported for field
+Set-based operators (`in`, `notin`, `exists`) are not supported for
-selectors.
+`Field Selector`s.

 **Doubt here: where to use `Label`s, where to use `Annotation`s and where to
 use `Field Selector`s.**

 ## [Finalizers](https://kubernetes.io/docs/concepts/overview/working-with-objects/finalizers/)

-Finalizers are namespaced keys that tell Kubernetes to wait until specific
+`Finalizer`s are `Namespace`d keys that tell Kubernetes to wait until specific
 conditions are met before it fully deletes resources marked for deletion.
-Finalizers alert controllers to clean up resources the deleted object owned.
+`Finalizer`s alert `Controller`s to clean up resources the deleted object
+owned.

-We can use finalizers to control garbage collection of resources.
-For example,
+We can use `Finalizer`s to control garbage collection of resources.
+For
-we can define a finalizer to clean up related resources or infrastructure before
+example, we can define a `Finalizer` to clean up related resources or
-the controller deletes the target resource.
+infrastructure before the `Controller` deletes the target resource.

-We can use finalizers to control garbage collection of objects by alerting
+We can use `Finalizer`s to control garbage collection of objects by alerting
-controllers to perform specific cleanup tasks before deleting the target
+`Controller`s to perform specific cleanup tasks before deleting the target
 resource.

-Finalizers don't usually specify the code to execute.
+`Finalizer`s don't usually specify the code to execute.
 Instead, they are
-typically lists of keys on a specific resource similar to annotations.
+typically lists of keys on a specific resource similar to `Annotation`s.
-Kubernetes specifies some finalizers automatically, but we can also specify our
+Kubernetes specifies some `Finalizer`s automatically, but we can also specify
-own.
+our own.

-When we create a resource using a manifest file, you can specify finalizers in
+When we create a resource using a manifest file, you can specify `Finalizer`s
-the `metadata.finalizers` field.
+in the `metadata.finalizers` field.
 When we attempt to delete the resource, the
-API server handling the delete request notices the values in the finalizers
+API server handling the delete request notices the values in the `Finalizer`s
 field and does the following:

 1. Modifies the object to add a `metadata.deletionTimestamp` field with the